 Interestingly infopenia doesn’t affect small businesses the same way a bacteria couldn’t have a broken leg – you get the drift?
 But as an organization starts to add staff and departments, the impact of poor information management starts to crop up.
 In fact, there is a formula to denote the complexity of information sharing within a large group: n(n-1)/2 where n is the number of possible colleagues that could annoy you.

-One of the attributes of efficient and fast growing company is that information is open, non-redundant and mashable – information from different sources can be harnessed together to unearth new insights.
+One of the attributes of efficient and fast-growing company is that information is open, non-redundant and mashable – information from different sources can be harnessed together to unearth new insights.

 In my own country, a third-world corner of the globe, while malaria and other little diseases are singing “samba” for us, infopenia is also dealing with companies trying to grow but without success.
 You want to try this out: Visit a random company that has more than a few offices and ask any of the frontline staff about any of their products.
 Then visit another of their offices and ask about the same things and see if any answers tally.